 For example, you should never rely only on alcohol to reduce the risk of things like heart attacks.

 It’s also important to realize that even though alcohol might have some positive benefits on the blood, it can also have a lot of negative effects including organ damage.
 If you drink too much it’s also associated with things like obesity and high blood pressure, so the concept of alcohol as a blood thinner isn’t without significant risks.

 If your doctor does prescribe you blood thinners, it’s extremely important that you follow their instructions, because they have decided that’s the right option for you for a reason.
-You should never put yourself in the risky scenario of thinking drinking is enough to keep your blood from clotting.

 So, to sum up a few things on the relationship between alcohol and blood thinners: If you’re on blood thinners, a small amount of alcohol may be okay, but more than that can lead to dangerous risks, and you should always discuss this with your doctor.